 These two facts are at odds with one another.

 One solution is to add compression to your audio, either with a microphone pre-processor, or in your sound software.
-In ProTools, you can use RMS normalization, as described in ACX’s production and mastering standards:
+In ProTools, Logic, Audacity and other sound software, you can adjust RMS normalization, as described in ACX’s production and mastering standards:

 There’s yet another tool that I use, that has been orphaned from its previous use, but still works great.
-So, I now also teach others how to use it, both in the VO2GoGo curriculum and in the project I do with Dan O’Day, the ACX Master Class.
+So, I now also teach others how to use it, both in the VOHeroes curriculum and in the course I teach with Dan O’Day, the ACX Master Class.

 And it’s free.

 It’s called The Levelator.
-A group of podcasters, led by Doug Kaye, created it a few years ago to solve a thorny interviewing-over-the-internet issue: two people talking on a podcast at different levels with different microphones.
+A group of podcasters, led by Doug Kaye, created it in the early 2000s to solve a thorny interviewing-over-the-internet issue: two people talking on a podcast at different volume levels with different microphones.

-The Levelator scans your original audio, adjusts the levels of the audio as it goes along, and when it’s all done, creates a new version of your audio that, well, just sounds better.
+The Levelator scans your original audio, adjusts the volume levels of all of the audio as it goes along, and when it’s finished, creates a new version of your audio that has more matched volume levels and, well, just sounds better.
+The upper waveform of the two shown below is your raw audio, and the lower waveform is what The Levelator (and AudioCupcake, explained toward the bottom of this article) does to enhance your audio:

 Why?
 Because the levels have been adjusted so that they are uniform – uniformly louder.
 Which means that this tool that was created for podcasting, works great on your audiobook audio as well.

-Prep your raw voice tracks with The Levelator, then use your audio software’s tool to finish the job before turning it in.
+Prep your raw voice tracks with The Levelator, then use your audio software’s tool to finish the job (peak normalizing to -3 dB and exporting as a 192k mono MP3 file – again, both things that AudioCupcake does automatically) before uploading it to ACX.

-Warning – a moment of geekspeak ahead: Levelator does exactly what ACX wants you to do with your audio: root-mean-square (RMS) normalization at -20 dB.
+Warning – a moment of Geekspeak® ahead: The Levelator does one thing that is exactly what ACX wants you to do with your audio: it adjusts your root-mean-square (RMS) normalization to between -18 and -23 dB.

 But, there’s one last thing you need to do: adjust the peak normalization (as opposed to the RMS normalization – they are two different things).